Reviewed by Clive Flood, Chief Operating Officer | April 2023.

-R&D tax credits are a form of Corporation Tax relief and the latest you can amend your Corporation Tax return is typically 24 months after the end of the accounting period
+R&D tax credits are a form of Corporation Tax relief and the latest you can amend your Corporation Tax return is typically 24 months after the end of the accounting period.

 Things can be a little different in your first year of business.
 The date you register your business with Companies House sets your incorporation date.
-It’s your incorporation date that becomes the default registration date so your first accounting period is set to twelve months from the end of that month.
+It’s your incorporation date that becomes the default registration date so your first accounting period is set to 12 months from the end of that month.

 If this isn’t convenient for you it’s very common to move your accounting period to another date.
 It follows that your first financial period can vary, from 6 to 18 months.

 When it comes to claiming R&D tax credits the deadline for filing is currently two years from the end of each accounting period, regardless of the length of each accounting period.
 In actual fact, this applies if the length of your accounting period varies for any reason, not just because you are a new business.
 Or 6 months if the accounting period starts on or after 1 April 2023 and you have never made a claim before.

 If you have started an R&D project prior to the current two year deadline, but the project is ongoing then it can still be considered for a claim.
 If we are able to identify qualifying expenditure incurred on qualifying R&D activity during your last two accounting periods, then you are currently still able to claim, regardless of when that particular project started.
 For accounting periods starting on or after 1 April 2023 the new rules will apply and either a claim will need to be prepared and submitted within 6 months of the accounting period end, or a notification of intention to claim must be made to HMRC (also within 6 months of the accounting period end).